-When a student or employee victim reports to a university office or official who is not explicitly designated as confidential, UW-Madison takes every precaution to protect victim privacy and confidentiality by sharing information only with university officials who have a legitimate educational interest and/or those who need to know for the purposes of providing an institutional response.
+When a student or employee victim reports to a university office or official who is not explicitly designated as confidential, UW-Madison takes every precaution to protect

-In an effort to protect victim safety and privacy, UW-Madison maintains information about sexual violence in a secure manner.
+In an effort to protect victim safety and privacy, UW-Madison maintains information about sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation in a secure manner.
 If the University has notice of an incident, UW-Madison will balance the victim's request to keep identifying information confidential with Title IX's mandate to investigate hostile environments.

 To the extent permissible by law, UW-Madison will endeavor to keep victim and necessary party information private.
-However, once a report is made to the University, or the University has notice of an incident of sexual assault, sexual harassment, domestic violence, dating violence, or stalking, confidentiality cannot be guaranteed unless that information is reported directly to one of the confidential resources listed.
+However, once a report is made to the University, or the University has notice of an incident of sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation, confidentiality cannot be guaranteed unless that information is reported directly to one of the confidential resources listed.
 UW-Madison will strive to maintain as confidential any accommodations or protective measures provided to the victim, but keeping victim information confidential may limit UW-Madison's ability to provide accommodations or protective measures.

-For victims aged 18 and older who report to non-confidential sources, reports of sexual assault, domestic violence, dating violence and/or stalking are directed to the Title IX Coordinator, who will share relevant information only with those who need to know, such as Deputy Title IX Coordinators, complaint investigators, and other individuals who are responsible for handling the school's response to incidents, or as necessary to comply with the Wisconsin Public Records law, a valid subpoena, a lawful discovery request, or a governmental inquiry or investigation.
+For victims aged 18 and older who report to non-confidential sources, reports of sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation are directed to the Title IX Coordinator, who will share relevant information only with those who need to know, such as Deputy Title IX Coordinators, complaint investigators, and other individuals who are responsible for handling the school's response to incidents, or as necessary to comply with the Wisconsin Public Records law, a valid subpoena, a lawful discovery request, or a governmental inquiry or investigation.
 UW-Madison follows applicable Title IX guidance and the requirements of the federal Family Educational Rights and Privacy Act, 20 U.S.C. s.
 1232g, when evaluating whether to disclose student information.
 In the case of minors, UW-Madison employees must report child abuse to Child Protective Services or local law enforcement.